 Good communication is critical when defining purpose and PR professionals have a fundamental role to play when it comes to helping brands to define and communicate their company values, and how these can be utilised for effective narratives and rapport building with employees and target audiences.

-Iceland is a brand that is successfully demonstrating a clear sense of purpose and its MD, Richard Walker spoke passionately about the work the company is doing to reduce plastics and eradicate palm oil from their own-branded products.
-Iceland’s purpose was recently magnified by its banned 2018 Christmas advert highlighting the issues with Palm Oil, which has since received 65 million views online.
+Iceland is a brand that successfully demonstrates its clear sense of purpose and its MD, Richard Walker is passionate about the work the company has done to reduce plastics and eradicate palm oil from their own-branded products.
+Iceland’s purpose was magnified by its banned 2018 Christmas advert, which you might remember.
 Walker, firmly believes that all companies can adopt purpose by following a simple set of rules.

 - Never underestimate what you can achieve

 - Listen to other people’s views and respect them

 - Be open to collaboration

 Here are ADPR’s top tips for implementing purpose within your company.

 - Be clear what purpose is – it should convey why your business exists and should seek to create change in the world.

 - Purpose must be authentic, business aligned and values driven.